syedsohel22/Learning/README.md

-# automatic-journey
+# Learning
-this repo for practicing the MERN stack
+this repo is for practising coding..!